Skip to main content

 At-a-glance comparison: which platforms include SSO and SCIM in the base tier

 Here's the comparison matrix.
 A few notes on method first: "in the base tier" means available on the free tier or the lowest paid tier without an enterprise contract.
 All prices are USD, sourced from each provider's live pricing page, and current as of June 1, 2026.
-Every cell maps to a single primary source in the closing table.
+Every figure traces to a primary source.

 How to read this table